WHAT TO DO AFTER AN AUTO ACCIDENT

 Don’t move injured persons.
 It is generally better to keep an injured person stationary until qualified medical personnel arrive, unless that person is in danger of fire, traffic, or other emergency situation.

 Call the police.
-It is critical that the police are called to the scene, even in situations where it does not appear there was much damage to the cars and/or no one appears to be injured.
+It is critical that the police or the MN State Patrol are called to the scene, even in situations where it does not appear there was much damage to the cars and/or no one appears to be injured.
 At a minimum, a police officer will note the parties’ identification and insurance information on the police report and document who was at fault.
 Cooperate with the responding officer by answering his or her questions simply and directly, and with only the facts that you personally know and observed.
 Be truthful.

 Exchange driver and vehicle information.
 Minnesota law mandates that drivers involved in an accident provide their name, address, date of birth, vehicle registration number, proof of ownership, name and address of automobile insurance company and proof of insurance.
 Even in accidents with little or no damage, it is important that this information be exchanged.
 It is also best to get some photos of the other vehicle(s) involved in the crash, including their license plate.